Administrative Conference of the United States: Structure

-The chairman is appointed by the president, with the advice and consent of the senate, for a 5-year term.
+The chairman is appointed by the president, with the advice and consent of the U.S. Senate, for a 5-year term.
 The other ten members of the council, which acts as an executive board, are appointed by the president for 3-year terms.
 Federal officials may comprise no more than one-half of the full membership of the council.
 The chairman is the only full-time compensated member.

 In order to draw on a wide array of expertise and ensure diversity of views that contribute to the formulation of ACUS recommendations, conference membership consists of no fewer than 75 and no more than 101 members who are chosen from government agencies, the practicing bar, academia, corporations, and nonprofit entities.
 Each member serves on one of the ACUS committees, which are devoted to one of five administrative procedure subjects: adjudication, administration and management, judicial review, regulation, and rulemaking.
 ACUS estimates that its volunteer experts bring an added $1.1 million of value to agency work.

 History

 ACUS was formed as a permanent agency to continue the bipartisan efforts of the two temporary administrative conferences that operated during the Eisenhower and Kennedy administrations.
 Each of the temporary conferences had recommended the establishment of a permanent body to continually study, and recommend improvements to, administrative procedures.

 ACUS began operations with the appointment and confirmation of its first chairman in 1968.
-In just under three decades, the conference undertook more than 200 recommendation projects examining various areas of administrative law and practice.
+In three decades, the conference undertook more than 200 recommendation projects examining various areas of administrative law and practice.
 In 1995, the conference ceased operations due to loss of funding, but the statutory provisions establishing ACUS were not repealed.
-Indeed, the work of the conference received continued recognition over the years.
-In 2007, the Congressional Research Service remarked that ACUS offered “nonpartisan, nonbiased, comprehensive, and practical assessments and guidance with respect to a wide range of agency processes, procedures, and practices”.

-In support of the reauthorization of ACUS, Justice Antonin Scalia, a former chairman of ACUS, testified before the house judiciary committee that the conference represented “a unique combination of talents from the academic world, from within the executive branch... and ... from the private bar, especially lawyers particularly familiar with administrative law".
+In support of the reauthorization of ACUS, Justice Antonin Scalia, a former chairman of ACUS, testified before the House Judiciary Committee that the conference represented “a unique combination of talents from the academic world, from within the executive branch... and ... from the private bar, especially lawyers particularly familiar with administrative law".
 He also described ACUS as “one of the federal government’s ‘best bargains... for the buck’”.
-Following this and other testimony, congress reauthorized the conference in 2004 and again in 2008.
+Following this and other testimony, Congress reauthorized the conference in 2004 and again in 2008.

 The 2004 legislation expanded the responsibilities of ACUS to include specific attention to achieving more effective public participation and efficiency, reducing unnecessary litigation, and improving the use of science in the rulemaking process.
 Funding was approved in 2009, and the conference was officially re-established in March 2010, when the United States Senate confirmed Paul R. Verkuil as chair.
 The re-established ACUS started a new online presence, including a searchable database of publications and recommendations throughout its existence from 1968 to 1995 and its re-establishment in March 2010 to present.